Have you ever been stuck in the snow, unable to move?

 An Opportunity to Reflect?

-With the Christmas season less than two weeks away, this unexpected snow storm may offer a good opportunity for many of us to contemplate on life during a time of year when most of us are not too busy.
+With the Christmas season a few months away, this unexpected snow storm may offer a good opportunity for many of us to contemplate on life during a time of year when most of us are not too busy.

 When was the last time you took “time out” from your busy work or study schedule to reflect on life?